Etyre/Engineered-Efficacy-/State and energy modulation.md

 I don't eat at all during up times, with the exception of a liquid meal / protein shake following a workout.
 Eating drops my blood sugar and lowers my energy.

-If I have the feeling of interest in eating,
+If I'm hungry or have a generic, non-hunger, interest in eating, I'll drink a container of water or a cup of tea, instead.

 #####Physical Speed

-In uptime, I make a point to, physically, move fast.
+In uptime, I make a point to physically move fast.
 If I need go somewhere that is more than a 15 minute walk away, I'll take an uber.
 If the location is closer than that, I'll run there, never walk.

 <!--#####Structure: